Website Management

 to my website, I went to Google Search console and they generated an .html file for

 me specific for their browser.
-After downloading their file, I uploaded it also
+After downloading their

-to my website.
-Those steps took less than a half hour, but too early to tell if
+file, I uploaded it also to my website.
+Those steps took less than a half hour,

 the sitemap files will help raise the ratings of my pages in their search